 HAVE A QUESTION ABOUT ST. PAUL's?
 FREQUENTLY ASKED QUESTIONS (FAQ)

-Our program is lead by an outstanding staff that encourages an exchange of ideas with each child through questions, observation and reaction.
-There is a fluid interaction between the teacher and child that gives the children the opportunity to lead and to be lead throughout their school day.
+Our program is led by an outstanding staff that encourages an exchange of ideas with each child through questions, observations and reactions.
+There is fluid interaction between teachers and children that gives the children the opportunity to lead and to be led throughout their school day.
 St. Paul’s places primary importance on creating opportunities for children to satisfy their natural curiosity and to find fulfilling outlets through music, art, literature, and fine and gross motor activity through dramatic and other forms of play.top